 The increased demand for air-conditioning units would place a massive new burden on electricity grids that are already straining at their limits.
 Plus, when combined with the atmospheric impact of the refrigerants utilized by air conditioners, the energy consumption associated with mechanical cooling represents one of the largest end-use risks to our climate.
 In the business-as-usual scenario, room air conditioning units could contribute to over 0.5˚C increase in global warming by 2100.

-Room air conditioners (RACs) alone could add an estimated 132 GT of CO2-equivalent (CO2e) emissions cumulatively, between now and 2050.
+Residential/ Room Air Conditioners (RACs) alone could add an estimated 132 GT of CO2-equivalent (CO2e) emissions cumulatively, between now and 2050.
 This increase would make it extremely difficult to keep global warming to less than 2˚C above preindustrial levels, the Paris Agreement climate goal.

 Current initiatives and technologies are critical but not sufficient